-Oddworld is the name of a planet that serves as the setting for all current games in the Oddworld series.
+Oddworld is a planet that serves as the setting for all current games in the Oddworld series.
 It is several times larger than Earth and features multiple continents, although the continent of Mudos is the only one that has been explored in the Oddworld franchise to date.

-Destruction of the environment is a recurring theme on Oddworld; species must continually fight for their short- and long-term survival in the face of encroaching industrialized civilizations.
-Large tracts of unspoiled land have been increasingly re-purposed by more technologically-advanced species as engines of mass-production; pollution in these areas is highly concentrated and typically takes a heavy toll on the surrounding regions and their inhabitants.
-Natural resources are consumed quickly and without thought to preservation or sustainability.
+Destruction of the environment is a recurring theme on Oddworld; many resident species must continually fight for their short- and long-term survival in the face of encroaching industrialized civilizations.
+Large tracts of unspoiled land have been re-purposed by more technologically-advanced species as engines of mass-production; pollution in these areas is highly concentrated and takes a heavy ecological toll on the surrounding regions.
+Natural resources are consumed quickly and without regard to preservation or sustainability.

-Several sentient species have also emerged on Oddworld in various states of cultural, technological and spiritual development.
-A shamanistic race of bipeds called Mudokons lost much of their culture as slaves under the yoke of the Glukkons, a highly-industrialized species of wealth-obsessed entrepreneurs believed to be native to a different, unknown continent on Oddworld.
+Several sentient species have emerged on Oddworld in various states of cultural, technological and spiritual development.
+A shamanistic race of bipeds called Mudokons lost much of their culture as slaves under the yoke of the Glukkons.
+Highly industrialized, the wealth-obsessed Glukkons are believed to be native to a different, unknown continent on Oddworld.
 Nearly all commerce in Mudos is dominated by the Magog Cartel, a consortium formed by the wealthiest and most powerful Glukkons.

 A diminutive but intelligent aquatic species known as Gabbits also struggle to avoid extinction at the hands of the Vykkers, an inquisitive race of researchers who possess advanced medical technology and are known to hunt Gabbits for their precious eggs.
 Sadists by nature, they also enjoy performing dangerous experimental surgeries on any test subjects unlucky enough to be captured by their airborne research facility, the Vykkers' Labs.